 You may experience almost immediate relief, or require several treatments to resolve your complaint.
 Casey does an excellent job explaining the whole process and answering your questions openly and honestly along the way.

 The list of conditions that respond to acupuncture is long and varied.
 To many people, the list is unbelievable.
 Rather than provide our own list of conditions here, we'd like to draw your attention to the list complied and published by the American Academy of Medical Acupuncture (AAMA).
 Although written for doctors in technical language, the following article entitled "Medical Acupuncture Review: Safety, Efficacy, And Treatment Practices" by Steven E. Braverman, MD and published in the Medical Acupuncture journal is excellent reading.

 The best way to get answers to your questions is to ask Alexandria VA Acupuncturist Casey Corridan.
-You can learn more about Robert on this website and on his companion site at www.acupuncture-alexandria.com
+You can learn more about Casey on this website and on her companion site at www.acupuncture-alexandria.com

 Casey sees her acupuncture patients at Bodnar Chiropractic Center.
 To make an appointment, call the main office phone number at 703-721-0500.
 You can also email or call her directly with questions 617-821-1951 or email@example.com.